deltafront/speedtest_scripts/README.md

 *   In order to register for a Dropbox account, go [here](https://www.dropbox.com/).
 *   In order to get an API key for your Dropbox account, go here.
 *   Copy and paste [keys.bak.py](https://github.com/deltafront/speedtest_scripts/blob/master/keys.bak.py) to a file called `keys.py` and then enter the key that you obtained in the step above.
+*   In [configs.py](https://github.com/deltafront/speedtest_scripts/blob/master/configs.py), you can change several of the settings.
+Please consult that file directly in order to view your options.

+Once the above steps have been done, I would recommend a test run.
+Go to the directory in which you have cloned this project and run the following command:

+`python speedtest.py`

+The following things should happen:

+## Getting the script to run automatically

+Once you have verified that the speedtest script works, you will need to add this script to your crontab in order for it to run on a regular basis by itself.

+I would recommend that this script is executed on an hourly basis.
+Edit your crontab so that, for example, the following entry is added:

+`0 * * * * python /Users/charlie/PycharmProjects/speedtest_scripts/speedtest.py`

+The path `/Users/charlie/PycharmProjects/` is where my `speedtest-scripts` repo has been clones to; most likely yours will be in a different place.

+This will cause the script to be executed every hour on the hour.
+If you want to change it, I would recommend using a tool such as the one found [here](http://crontab-generator.org/).